 Elvis Costello

-Costello has had hits with covers of songs, including Sam & Dave's "I Can't Stand Up for Falling Down", Jerry Chesnut's "Good Year for the Roses" and Charles Aznavour's "She".
-One of the songs he is best known for, "(What's So Funny 'Bout) Peace, Love, and Understanding", was written by Nick Lowe and recorded by Lowe's group Brinsley Schwarz in 1974, but remained obscure until Costello released his version in 1979.
-Costello's own songs have been recorded by artists including Linda Ronstadt, George Jones, Roy Orbison, Johnny Cash, Dave Edmunds, Chet Baker and Alison Krauss.
+For most of his early career, Costello performed with a backing band, the Attractions.
+He has released album-length collaborations with the classical ensemble the Brodsky Quartet, the songwriter and producer Allen Toussaint, and the hip-hop group the Roots.
+His current backing band are known as the Imposters.
+Costello has written more than a dozen songs with Paul McCartney and had a long-running songwriting partnership with Burt Bacharach.
+He has had hits with covers of songs, including Sam & Dave's "I Can't Stand Up for Falling Down", Jerry Chesnut's "Good Year for the Roses", and Charles Aznavour's "She".
+One of his best-known songs, "(What's So Funny 'Bout) Peace, Love, and Understanding", was a cover by Nick Lowe's group Brinsley Schwarz, which remained obscure until Costello's 1979 version.
+Costello's own songs have been recorded by artists including Linda Ronstadt, George Jones, Roy Orbison, Johnny Cash, Dave Edmunds, Chet Baker, and Alison Krauss.

 Biography from the Wikipedia article Elvis Costello.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.